Board of Directors

 Erica Myers-Davis

 Erica has worked in financial services, the music industry and in the not-for-profit sector.
 She has spent three decades as a professional DJ playing vinyl across the UK, Europe, Asia and Australia.
 Locally she pioneered Bass Music (UK Garage, Dubstep and Grime) in clubs, through her radio show Underground Flavas on 3RRRR FM and music distribution business Show Pony Music.
 Currently based between Europe and Australia, she is as a fundraising advisor and writer (she has written three plays and one book).
 An alumna of Swinburne and Victoria Universities, she graduated with a Master of Business (Marketing) degree and Doctor of Business Administration.
-Erica is a Fellow and board director of the Royal Society of the Arts (Oceania) and an official spokesperson for the Royal Commonwealth Ex-Services League.
+Erica is a Fellow and board director of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (Oceania) and an official spokesperson for the Royal Commonwealth Ex-Services League.

 Treasurer